-As an example of using several circuits together, we are going to make a device that will have 16 inputs, representing a four digit number, to a four digit 7-segment display but using just one binary-to-7-segment encoder.
+As an example of using several circuits together, we are going to make a device that will have 16 inputs, representing a four-digit number, to a four-digit 7-segment display but using just one binary-to-7-segment encoder.

 Follow this circuit through and you can confirm that it matches the description given above.
-There are 16 primary inputs.
-There are two more inputs used to select which digit will be displayed.
+There are 16 primary inputs and two more inputs used to select which digit will be displayed.

-When one of the digits are selected, what do the other three digits display?
+When one of the digits is selected, what do the other three digits display?
 Review the circuit for the demultiplexers and notice that any line not selected by the A input is zero.

 Let’s get a perspective on just how complex this circuit is by looking at the equivalent ladder logic.

 Notice how quickly this large circuit was developed from smaller parts.
 This is true of most complex circuits: they are composed of smaller parts allowing a designer to abstract away some complexity and understand the circuit as a whole.